 Students who are encountering issues registering for specific courses please refer to COURSE Restriction.

-In-person and WEBREG registration for Fall 2018 will continue until the end of the ADD/DROP Period.
+In-person and WEBREG registration for Spring 2019 will continue until the end of the ADD/DROP Period.

 NOTE that Non-matriculating students may not register for NJIT courses via this Exchange Registration agreement.

 All NJIT course registrations including Add/Drop must be done In-Person at the Office of the Registrar with the exception of Biology (28:120) and Theater (28:088) courses which should be done via WEBREG.